Address

 An uninterruptible power supply (UPS) provides instant backup power and protects industrial and commercial facilities from outages and power instability.
 This article explains what an uninterruptible power supply is, what it does, how it works, and why it is essential for factories and other critical operations, especially in regions with unstable power grids.

-In industrial and commercial environments, a UPS is commonly installed upstream of sensitive loads such as control systems, production lines, servers, automation equipment, and communication infrastructure.
+In industrial and commercial environments, a UPSEssential Power Protection for Critical Industrial Infrastructure Definition A U is commonly installed upstream of sensitive loads such as control systems, production lines, servers, automation equipment, and communication infrastructure.

-At a functional level, a UPS performs three core tasks:
+At a functional level, a UPSEssential Power Protection for Critical Industrial Infrastructure Definition A U performs three core tasks:

 For industrial and commercial users, power interruptions are not just an inconvenience — they represent operational, financial, and safety risks.